 I came across this amazing link between potassium and insulin when I was researching root causes of hypertension.
 I have to admit I never paid much attention to importance of potassium.
 Magnesium and zinc were my ‘number one’ minerals.
-However, It turned out that potassium deserves some more attention too and here’s why:
+However, it turned out that potassium deserves some more attention too and here’s why:

-What potassium does
+What potassium does in your body

 Potassium balance – are sodium and glucose the bad guys?

 It’s not even only about overall potassium levels in the body but about potassium balance between inside and outside of the cell and potassium level in relation to sodium.
 Similar like with hormones, it’s all about ratios.
 Generally speaking, potassium balance is maintained if we have more potassium inside the cell than outside the cell (blood serum i.e).
 Plus when the potassium to sodium ratio is at the optimal level.
 Consuming too much sodium and not enough potassium will deplete your cell potassium.
 So sodium is not always 100% bad, but it can turn to have negative effect if you consume too much sodium and not enough potassium in your diet.
 These two minerals are antagonists, similar like zinc and copper.
 Moreover, high sugar consumption can deplete your potassium levels as well as sugar releases potassium from the cell.

 How low potassium can raise your blood sugar levels?